Chepodros/Chepodros/README.md

 ## Deployment

-1. Deploy this contract to a suitable Ethereum-based network (Ethereum, Binance Smart Chain, etc.).
+1. Deploy this contract to a suitable Ethereum-based network (Ethereum, Binance Smart Chain, Base, etc.).
 2. Use Remix, Truffle, or Hardhat for deployment.
 3. Configure the Uniswap V2 router and WETH address during initialization.